shtaif/react-async-iterators/README.md

   </a>
 <p>

-Async iterables/iterators are a native language construct in JS that can be viewed as a counterpart to [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), in the sense that while a promise asynchronously resolves one value - an async iterable on the other hand is a stream that asynchronously yields any number of values.
+Async iterables/iterators are a native language construct in JS that can be viewed as a counterpart to [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), in the sense that while a promise asynchronously resolves one value - an async iterable is a stream that asynchronously yields any number of values.

 Somewhat obvious to say, the React ecosystem features many methods and tools that have to do with integrating promise-based data into your React components; from higher level SDK libraries, state managers - to generic async utilities, which make the different promise states available to the rendering.
 And just like that - `react-async-iterators` packs hooks, components and utilities written in TypeScript with the aim to make async iterables into __first-class citizens to React__ as they become gradually more prevalent across the JavaScript platform.